Sheikh Hasina wins fifth term in Bangladesh amid turnout controversy

 Questions raised over official turnout of 40 percent after opposition boycott call and reports of empty polling stations.

-Sheikh Hasina has secured her fifth term as Bangladeshi prime minister in an election whose outcome was decided the moment its schedule was announced in early November when the main opposition boycotted the poll.
+Dhaka, Bangladesh – Sheikh Hasina has secured her fifth term as Bangladeshi prime minister in an election whose outcome was decided the moment its schedule was announced in early November when the main opposition boycotted the poll.

 The surprise was who came second.